panhongrainbow/Gaea/backend/direct_connection_en.md

 > The first step is to send the initial handshake packet from MariaDB to Gaea.

-Checking some details about the initial handshake packet in [the official document](https://mariadb.com/kb/en/connection/), and please see details below.
+There are some details about the initial handshake packet in [the official document](https://mariadb.com/kb/en/connection/), and please see the details below.

 <img src="./assets/image-20220315221559157.png" alt="image-20220315221559157" style="zoom:100%;" />